phaustin/quantecon-example/book/docs/numba.md

 As was the case with Numba, a key problem is the fact that Python is dynamically typed.

-As you\'ll recall, Numba solves this problem (where possible) by inferring type.
+As you'll recall, Numba solves this problem (where possible) by inferring type.

-Cython\'s approach is different --- programmers add type definitions directly to their \"Python\" code.
+Cython's approach is different --- programmers add type definitions directly to their \"Python\" code.

 As such, the Cython language can be thought of as Python with type